ptch05/IN2033-Team-One-Box-office/README.md

 # IN2033-Team-One-Box-Office

 ## Project Overview
 This is our Team1 Box Office code.
-It's JavaFX-based application developed using Java 21 and Apache Maven, using Scene Builder to help create the UI.
+It's a JavaFX-based application developed using Java 21 and Apache Maven, using Scene Builder to help create the UI.

 ## Project Structure
 ```